TimP-97/sirteT/README.md

 (NOTE: The extra rows of zeroes is necessary for piece rotation!);
 ```

- Then, a seperate drawMatrix function loops through both of the arrays with a for each loop, then using a 2D canvas, draws images based off of inputs.

-In order to have logic that knows when a piece has landed at the bottom of the array or has collided with another piece, we have the detect position function.
+In order to have logic that knows when a piece has landed at the bottom of the array or has collided with another piece, we have the recordPosition()function.

 ```
 function recordPosition(board, player) {